When working with Google Ads (formerly known as Google AdWords) you'll face a lot of numbers and Google Ads metrics.

 All e-commerce shops should work with their average order value (basket size) so the total conversion value over time can grow without the number of sales increasing.

-Likewise, it's important to know the total conversion value (and ROAS/CPA) in order to plan how much money you should spend next month.
+Likewise, it's essential to know the total conversion value (and ROAS/CPA) to plan how much money you should spend next month.

-This metric might be a little overlooked by some advertisers and that is really a shame.
-When you work with your Quality Score, you can significantly reduce your costs and that's essential in order to have a profitable business.
+Some advertisers might overlook this metric slightly, which is a shame.
+When you work with your Quality Score, you can significantly reduce your costs, which is essential to a profitable business.

-At Obsidian Digital, we have a structured framework we use every time to build new campaigns in order to secure a high Quality Score for each keyword.
+At Obsidian Digital, we have a structured framework we use every time to build new campaigns to secure a high-Quality Score for each keyword.

 You can examine your Quality Score for each keyword and should take a closer look at the three core elements: